 As a self funder the council will not automatically organise your care for you.
 However, we will support you with finding the right services to meet your care and support needs, but you will need to make arrangements to pay your chosen care provider directly.
-You can find more information regarding services and support at www.hillingdon.gov.uk/socialcare To carry out a financial assessment, we require details of your income, savings and outgoings.
-Proof of these will be required, for example, receipts and bank statements covering a 3 month period.
+You can find more information regarding services and support at www.hillingdon.gov.uk/socialcare To carry out a financial assessment, we require a completed finance form and details of your income, savings and outgoings.
+Proof of these will be required, for example, receipts and bank statements covering a 3 month period, this includes dormant accounts and any accounts not in your name but where your benefits/income is paid into.
 We cannot accept redacted or amended documents.